-The Journey to Achieving PAS 2060: A Sustainable Future
+The Journey to Achieving ISO14068: A Sustainable Future

 In a world facing mounting environmental challenges, organizations and individuals are increasingly recognizing the importance of adopting sustainable practices.
-One significant framework to strive for sustainability is PAS 2060, a globally recognized standard developed by the British Standards Institution (BSI).
-PAS 2060 outlines the requirements for achieving carbon neutrality and reducing greenhouse gas emissions to net-zero levels.
+One significant framework to strive for sustainability is ISO14068, a globally recognized standard developed by the British Standards Institution (BSI).
+ISO14068 outlines the requirements for achieving carbon neutrality and reducing greenhouse gas emissions to net-zero levels.
 To embark on this transformative journey, organizations must navigate five crucial stages, each contributing to the realization of a sustainable future.

-The first stage in achieving PAS 2060 is gaining a comprehensive understanding of its principles, requirements, and implications.
-Organizations must familiarize themselves with the standard's specific targets, such as defining the scope of emissions, setting a baseline year, and establishing the timeframe for carbon neutrality.
+The first stage in achieving ISO14068 is gaining a comprehensive understanding of its principles, requirements, and implications.
+Organizations must familiarize themselves with the standard's specific targets, such as defining the scope of emissions, setting a baseline year, and establishing the time frame for carbon neutrality.
 Additionally, they need to grasp the methodologies for calculating greenhouse gas emissions, including direct and indirect emissions from various sources.
 Education and awareness-raising among employees, stakeholders, and leadership are essential to align everyone with the sustainability goals and to instigate a culture of eco-consciousness within the organization.

 Stage 2: Conducting a Greenhouse Gas Emissions Inventory